jackr276/N-Puzzle-Solver/README.md

 #Puzzle output and solution displays below here
 ```
 In this example, I've told the program to create a 4x4 puzzle with an initial complexity of 200, and to solve it using multithreading.
 It is impossible to predict how long the program will take to run, but usually configurations under 300 initial complexity solve within less than 10 seconds.
 If you are interested in seeing how the solver works, I greatly encourage you to download the source code file and give it a try yourself!

+>[!IMPORTANT]
+>Everything below this point is still experimental and a work in progress.
+Unfortunately, due a busy schedule, I have not had enough time to refine the pattern database heuristic to the point that I would like to, but basic functionality has been achieved with it, and there have even been some promising initial results using it.

 ### Pattern Databases